Tableau paid for itself on paper.

 Yes.
 We implement Tableau Embedded Analytics using the Embedding API v3 and configure connected apps for token-based trusted authentication, which is the current Tableau-recommended approach replacing the older trusted authentication method.
 We handle the server-side token generation, iframe integration, and row-level security so each customer sees only their data.
 This is a distinct engagement from a standard dashboard build and is scoped separately.

-Tell us your two biggest bottlenecks and we'll send back a custom Tableau implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Tableau AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.